 The Commission is required to report on the extent and amount of uncompensated care delivered by providers.
 Since uncompensated care is reported in the Audited Financial Statements of the providers, and has an effect on the financial status of the providers, the commission determined that the appropriate place to include this analysis is in the report on the financial condition of the providers.
 Appendix B-1 to the January 2004 Annual Report includes a discussion of bad debts.
 Some of the providers did not report any bad debts or charity care in their Audited Financial Statements and the sample of Audited Financial Reports available is incomplete.
-However, it appears that bad debts have been increasing, and in 2005 they comprised 3.4% of total revenues for the providers reporting.
+However, bad debts in 2006 comprised 1.9% of total expenses for the providers reporting.